manalkaff/GridBoard/README.md

 ## Installation

-First you need to add `jitpack` repositories
+First you need to add `jitpack` repositories in your root build.gradle at the end of repositories
 ```
 allprojects {
 	repositories {